softpva/tetrisMath/README.md

 > [![NPM](https://img.shields.io/npm/l/react)](./LICENSE)

 # Features
-> - The game will be fully refactored and few bugs will be fixed.
+> - The game will be fully refactored and some few bugs will be fixed.
 > - The game can be played in English or Portuguese.
 > - In development mode you can set the starting score or skip to any level.
 > - The initial page contains the basic instructions for the game. (see layouts below)